3. EPIDEMIOLOGY, CLASSIFICATION & GENERAL MANAGEMENT PRINCIPALS

 3.3.1.
 The Initial evaluation

 The initial emergency assessment of a trauma patient is beyond the focus of these guidelines.
-It is usually carried out by emergency medicine and trauma specialised personnel following advanced trauma life support (ATLS) principles.
+It is usually carried out by emergency surgical and trauma specialised personnel following advanced trauma life support (ATLS) principles.
 Detailed further assessment involves cross-sectional imaging, laboratory analysis and specialist surgical input.
 The management of individual organ injury will follow in the sections below.
 Tetanus vaccine status should be assessed for all penetrating injuries.

 3.3.2.
 Polytrauma managed in major trauma centres leads to improved survival